marromlam/pdfcat/README.md

     -   PyMuPDF in turn depends on MuPDF.
 On OSX, `brew install mupdf-tools`.
 -   [bibtool](http://gerd-neugebauer.de/software/TeX/BibTool/en/) (optional) for faster
 	bibtex parsing than pybtex.

+> With M1 Macs there are some problems with mupdf and also wiht Monterey there
+> are issues with pymupdf installation.
+Best thing to do is build from source
+> and create the python wheel.

 # Installation